Skip to contents

 • Individual PNG figures for each benchmark category

-• Summary figures (benchmark_speedup.png)
+• Summary figures (benchmark_speedup.png, benchmark_speedup_minimal.png)

 • CSV files with detailed timing data